 But in this environment, salespeople are at risk of complacency.
 And those of us who have managed a sales department know complacency is already baked in to a certain extent.

 It’s one thing to be selling cars in the current not-normal environment where having inventory is the only thing that matters.
-It’s quite another to sell cars in the more realistic survival-of-the-fitest ecosystem that is coming sooner rather than later.
+It’s quite another to sell cars in the more realistic survival-of-the-fittest ecosystem that is coming sooner rather than later.

 Building social selling techniques into your sales process now will payoff huge when the market tightens and times get tougher.